-The 2013 Grizzly Peak Century will take place Sunday, May 5, 2013.
+The 2015 Grizzly Peak Century took place Sunday, May 3, 2015.
 Here is detailed information about it.
 If you have questions not answered on these pages, send them to century@GrizzlyPeakCyclists.org .

 Registration information is on the separate registration page, here.

 Deadlines and fees for 2015 are described in the registration information.
 A Release of Liability must be signed.

 If you are under 18 a parent or guardian must sign the release for minors, and must also sign the Minor's Medical Release, which is returned with the application and will be given back to you at registration and must be carried with you on the ride.

 The start location is Campolindo High School, 300 Moraga Rd, Moraga.
 From Highway 24 eastbound take the Central Lafayette/Oak Hill exit and go right on Oak Hill, left on Mt Diablo and right on Moraga Rd.
 From Highway 24 westbound take the Central Lafayette exit and go right on Deer Hill, right on First, right on Mt Diablo and left on Moraga Rd.
 Each of the above turns is at the first opportunity.

 Go South on Moraga Rd for about 2.3 miles.
 Turn Right on Campolindo Dr where attendants will direct you to the available parking.
 Google has a map to the start.

 Please CARPOOL if at all possible.
 Parking spaces in the high school's parking lot are limited.